Phlox (Star Trek): Reception

 Media website The Digital Fix said that Billingsley delivered a "consistently charming performance", and that he convincingly portrayed Phlox as a doctor, including his ability to transition "from a reassuring bedside manner to one of sombre gravitas".

-In 2015, Den of Geek, in a review of important show characters, noted him as "funny, quirky Phlox", and recommended the episodes "Dear Doctor", "Stigma", "The Breach", and "Doctor’s Orders" as his best appearances.
+In 2015, Den of Geek, in a review of important show characters, noted him as "funny, quirky Phlox", and recommended the episodes "Dear Doctor", "Stigma", "The Breach" and "Doctor’s Orders" as his best appearances.

 In 2016, SyFy ranked Phlox #1 of the six main-cast space doctors in the Star Trek franchise, citing his good bedside manner, relaxing demeanor, and success in curing patients, including those partially Borged.

 In 2018, The Wrap ranked Phlox 27th out of 39 main-cast Star Trek franchise characters, prior to Star Trek: Discovery.

+Witney Seibold, writing for Slashfilm, referred to him as Treks greatest character, describing his sense of humour and Billingsley's accomplished portrayal.

+Possible return of Phlox

+With the popularity of the character amongst fans, it had initially been broached to Billingsley about returning to Live Star Trek.
+In 2021, he indicated he had been reluctant to return to the role, partially because of the time needed in makeup playing an alien character with prosthetics.
+However, as time has gone by, with the question raised consistently, about Enterprise returning has indicated he is willing to return to the character.